cyang728/wSVM_SCAD/README.md

 - Additional parameters for customization (e.g., tolerance, seed, maxIter, verbose, etc.)
 Please adjust the parameters according to your specific use case.

-## Contributing
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.